Reed-CompBio/spras/docs/tutorial/intermediate.rst

       -  0.12392034609392
       -  0.906857382317364

-Input node data put into a SPRAS-standardized format:
+Input node data put into a SPRAS-standardized format (and IDs mapped to UniProt Entry Names):

 .. code:: text